pulumi/registry/themes/default/content/registry/packages/digitalocean/installation-configuration.md

 * .NET: [`Pulumi.DigitalOcean`](https://www.nuget.org/packages/Pulumi.DigitalOcean)

 ## Configuring Credentials

+Pulumi relies on the DigitalOcean SDK to authenticate requests from your computer to DigitalOcean.
+Your credentials are never sent to pulumi.com.
+The Pulumi DigitalOcean Provider needs to be configured with DigitalOcean credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: